sorenchargois/ADayinDeStijl/README.md

   }
 ```

-Link to your project's full code in this repository:  [https://sorenchargois.github.io/ADayinDeStijl/](https://sorenchargois.github.io/ADayinDeStijl/)
+This is the link to my project's full code repository:  [https://sorenchargois.github.io/ADayinDeStijl/](https://sorenchargois.github.io/ADayinDeStijl/)